grisstyl/FantasticBeasts/README.md

 * Grab your copy of [Magic](https://www.spigotmc.org/resources/magic.1056/).
 * Place the JAR into your `/plugins/` folder and restart your server.
 * Verify you have installed the latest version of Magic by performing `/magic`.
-* Place the contents of the latest BetterPotter files into your `/plugins/Magic/` folder, replacing any existing contents.
+* Place the contents of the latest FantasticBeasts files into your `/plugins/Magic/` folder, replacing any existing contents.
 * Restart your server once more.
 * Configure to your liking!